Europe inflation slips to 5.5% — but that won’t stop central bank rate hikes

 ECB President Christine Lagarde warned this week that inflation is turning out to be more persistent than hoped.
 At the bank’s annual policy conference in Sintra, Portugal, she joined U.S. Federal Reserve Chair Jerome Powell and Bank of England Gov. Andrew Bailey in making clear that rates will go higher and stay there for as long as necessary.

+The strength of core inflation in Friday’s figures means the “ECB will keep hiking,” said Jack Allen-Reynolds, deputy chief eurozone economist at Capital Economics.

+Lagarde has all but promised an increase at the ECB’s July 27 meeting, and Allen-Reynolds said there was ”a good chance of another hike at the following meeting in September, too.”

-The ECB has raised rates eight times in row from minus 0.5% to 3.5%.
-Lagarde says the bank’s rate-setting council is likely to hike at least once more at its July 27 meeting, while some members have indicated that rates could keep going up even after that.
+The ECB has raised rates eight times in row, from minus 0.5% to 3.5%.
 High rates have raised concerns about their potential impact on growth, especially because the eurozone economy contracted slightly at the end of last year and the beginning of this year.

 But with unemployment at a record low of 6.5%, the economy still has significant strengths.